-In addition to the demonstrations, lectures, and workshops that are hosted here, Long Hunter is also home to the annual NAIA Education Pow Wow!
-This annual Pow Wow bring together thousands of people to celebrate this amazing heritage.
+In addition to the demonstrations, lectures, and workshops hosted here, Long Hunter is also home to the annual NAIA Education Pow Wow!
+This annual Pow Wow brings thousands of people to celebrate this fantastic heritage.

-Of course, like most state parks, there are loads of outdoor activities to enjoy at Long Hunter also.
+Of course, like most state parks, there are loads of outdoor activities to enjoy at Long Hunter.

-Visitors can enjoy swimming, boating, hiking, camping and more during their time at this fabulous state park.
+Visitors can enjoy swimming, boating, hiking, camping, and more at this fabulous state park.